iPeer Instructor Guide

 3. Within the "Evaluation Events" box, click List Evaluation Events.

-4. For the evaluation you want to review, click Results under the "View" column.
+4. For the evaluation event you would like to review, click Results under the "View" column.

-5. On this overview page, you can see how many students have completed the evaluation, and if they submitted late or not.
-You can drill down into the results for any group to get a detailed look at outcomes.
+5. On this overview page, you can see how many students have completed the evaluation event, and if they submitted late or not.

-• If you prefer to customize what to release first, click the results of each group to see the available options for customizing what to release.
+• If you would prefer to customize what to release first, click Results under the "View" column of each group to see the available options for customizing what to release.
+You may need to click Detail next to the "Summary" section first to see this option.

-7. Notify your students when their evaluation outcomes will be available in iPeer. iPeer cannot send e-mail notifications, so we recommend using Canvas to communicate this message.
+7. Notify your students when their evaluation outcomes will be available in iPeer. iPeer cannot send e-mail notifications, so we recommend communicating this message through Canvas.

 Tips